Mamitin/Updated-Portfolio/README.md

 # UC Berkeley Fullstack Coding Bootcamp

 This porfolio shows activities, homework and project for UC Berkeley Coding Boot Camp.
 It is a work in progress that I will continue to update.
+I plan to add social media links and more styling.

 ## Code snipit
 This particular code is how I used ccs with my html to do an overlay on my portfolio page.